snabble/Android-SDK/ui-toolkit/README.md

 | `text`        | `String`      | `"Profile.environment"`                                              |
 | `"values"`    | `[(id,text)]` | An array of tuples where the id is assigned to the multiValue id.    |

-The following JSON MultiValue definition:
+#### The following shows an example SwitchEnvironment-JSON definition:

 ```json
 {